tungpham142/personal-webpage/content/author/admin/_index.md

 Tung Pham is a graduate student in Computer Science at the University of Texas at Arlington.
 His study focuses on extending software engineering principles, advanced algorithms, and intelligent systems.

-He is currently doing an internship in the development team at Lanvera, where he maintains, designs, and implements features for the internal system, which is used to control and manage workflow within the company.
+He is currently doing his internship at Lanvera, where he designs and implements new features for the company internal system, which is used to track and manage all workflows within the company.

-His passion is to write better, more efficient code to create quality products, that would improve the user experience.
+His passion is to write better, more efficient code to create quality products and improve the user experience.